vasu-rbt/kentico12-mvc-widgets/Raybiztech.Kentico12.MVC.Widgets/Raybiztech.Kentico12.MVC.Widgets.MessageBoard/README.md

 This is a widget which allows you to add a MessageBoard to your screen with an attribute that can be configured while adding.
 The property that can be configured is:

-- Customtable ClassName*
+- Custom table Codename*
+- Submit button text*

 *Required fields

 # Author

-This widget was created by Ray Business Technologies Pvt Ltd.
+This widget was created by Raju Swamy @ Ray Business Technologies Pvt Ltd.
-Last updated 09-12-2019.
+Last updated 12-12-2019.

 # License